 Wingspan: 44.9-52.4 in

 Red-tailed Hawks are the most widespread hawk in America and are found year-round in Alabama.
 They’re so frequent that you’ve probably seen them before, perched along the edges of tree-lined roads or soaring above.
 These hawks favor open country and fields that also offer high places to perch.
-It’s here they scan the ground for prey including, mice, rabbits, and reptiles.
+It’s here they scan the ground for prey including, mice, rabbits and even snakes.
 Once they have something in their sights, they dive with their legs out, talons ready to seize.
 If the prey is small it’s brought back to the perch and eaten, but larger meals are often consumed right on the ground.

 3. Cooper’s Hawk